 And I think those can be mass-produced very, very quickly.

-So that'll be again, I assume pretty easy a pretty easy uh acquisition.
+So that'll be, again, I assume, a pretty easy acquisition.

-But, you know, put the put the put the most difficult uh federal guidelines in place.
+But, you know, put the most difficult federal guidelines in place.

-I mean, you we don't have a nanny state.
+I mean, we don't have a nanny state.

 We can't have feds on every corner monitoring people's temperatures and seeing if they are social distancing and wearing their masks.

-It's it's all part of a new normal that nobody likes.
+It's all part of a new normal that nobody likes.

-If you go anywhere with Sweet Baby James, you're wanded everywhere you go.
+If you go anywhere with Sweet Baby James, you're wandered everywhere you go.

 That allows more social distancing in highly populated areas, densely populated areas, and that dramatically lowers the chances of a rebound in those hotspot areas in those densely populated cities.